 (i) Uncertainty of the information (e.g. data, models and assumptions).

-Measurements are prioritised in the collection of input/output flow data for each process, it is also acceptable to use designed values and planned values from product proposals, specification sheets, standard formula sheets, etc., and estimated values from processes of similar products.
-However, if designed values, planned values, or estimated values are used, then primary data quality criteria must be fulfilled.
+Measurements are prioritised in the collection of input/output flow data for each process, if no primary data is available, it is also acceptable to use designed values and planned values from product proposals, specification sheets, standard formula sheets, etc., and estimated values from processes of similar products.
+These data are the considered as secondary data.

-The input amount of each input item for each process shall be quantified taking into consideration loss rates for each process.
-However, if it is not possible to perform realistic consideration of loss rates due to a large number of elements and processes for each input item, then these limits do not apply.

-Data shall be collected based on the mass balance of each process regarding the output amount of wastes.
-However, if it is not possible to perform realistic collection of data based on the mass balance due to a large number of elements and processes for each input item, then allocation may be based on the generated volume of wastes of the whole plant.

 Primary data share [Korea/France/SG3]

 To create visibility on the share of primary data in PCF calculations for vehicle product, the primary data share (PDS) indicator in each data set shall be determined and shared (under the following conditions).
 The Primary Data Share (PDS) is defined as the proportion (percentage) of a PCF that is derived from primary data.
 Reporting of a PDS is only relevant in case of detailed supply chain and vehicle modelling.
 Therefore the PDS shall only be determined and communicated for Level 4 LCA and based only on the GHG emissions from material production stage (4.1), and parts production and vehicle assembly stage (4.2) (excluding the use and end of life phases).
 Thus PDS is reported for the total PCF (PCFtotal) of the vehicle production only.